DuvManR/sechem_thresholds_crawler/README.md

 # sechem-thresholds-crawler
-Crawls some universities' sites (HUJI, TAU &amp; TECH) and extracts their current MED Thresholds
+Crawls some universities' sites (HUJI, TAU, TECH & BGU) and extracts their current MED Thresholds